ViktorNova/asterisk-dnc/README.md

-; This next section checks all outbound calls against the DNC list ; DON'T FORGET TO CHANGE 'password' TO YOUR ACTUAL DNC DATABASE PASSWORD! exten => s,n,MYSQL(Connect connid localhost dnc password dncdb)  ;this should work with stock PIAF, alter credentials to suit; can check for error condition here for ${conid} = "" exten => s,n,NoOp(Connected to asteridex with mysql connection id: ${connid});the following lines query Asteridex dbase and return the number of ocurences of the number to the variable 'count' exten => s,n,MYSQL(Query resultid ${connid} SELECT count(`id`) FROM `user1` WHERE `out` LIKE '%${OUTNUM:-10}%') exten => s,n,MYSQL(Fetch fetchid ${resultid} count) exten => s,n,MYSQL(Clear ${resultid}); can check for error condition here if "${fetchid}" = "0" exten => s,n,MYSQL(Disconnect ${connid}) exten => s,n,NoOp(Found ${count} occurrences in Asteridex blacklist) exten => s,n,GotoIf($[${count} = 0]?next) exten => s,n(begin),Noop(Playing announcement DNC List) ; Play the system recording.
+; This next section checks all outbound calls against the DNC list ; DON'T FORGET TO CHANGE 'password' TO YOUR ACTUAL DNC DATABASE PASSWORD! exten => s,n,MYSQL(Connect connid localhost dnc password dncdb)  ;this should work with stock PIAF, alter credentials to suit; can check for error condition here for ${conid} = "" exten => s,n,NoOp(Connected to DNC database with MySql connection id: ${connid}) ; The following lines query DNC database and return the number of ocurences of the number to the variable 'count' exten => s,n,MYSQL(Query resultid ${connid} SELECT count(`id`) FROM `user1` WHERE `out` LIKE '%${OUTNUM:-10}%') exten => s,n,MYSQL(Fetch fetchid ${resultid} count) exten => s,n,MYSQL(Clear ${resultid}); can check for error condition here if "${fetchid}" = "0" exten => s,n,MYSQL(Disconnect ${connid}) exten => s,n,NoOp(Found ${count} occurrences in do-not-call list) exten => s,n,GotoIf($[${count} = 0]?next) exten => s,n(begin),Noop(Playing announcement DNC List) ; Play the system recording.
 MODIFY THIS NEXT LINE IF YOU USE YOUR OWN RECORDING